Living Hell (film): Plot

-Frank and Carrie seek out Virgil Redwing (Lew Alexander), a shopowner who Frank thought recognized him when he asked for directions earlier.
+Frank and Carrie seek out Virgil Redwing, a shopowner who Frank thought recognized him when he asked for directions earlier.
 They learn that Virgil, Frank's father and Eleanore all worked at the base in 1958 and recover a package left to Virgil before Frank's father died.
 However, the organism reaches the abandoned church and kills Virgil.
-Frank and Carrie rescue Virgil's granddaughter Kaz (Haleigh Sanderson) and discover a film inside the package.
+Frank and Carrie rescue Virgil's granddaughter Kaz and discover a film inside the package.
 Kaz advises them they can find a projector at her school, where the town has been evacuated to.

-At the school, Frank and Carrie watch the film within the package, which is of Frank's father Yevgeni Tarasov (also played by Schaech), a Russian scientist who defected to the US and accidentally created the organism within his own body.
+At the school, Frank and Carrie watch the film within the package, which is of Frank's father Yevgeni Tarasov, a Russian scientist who defected to the US and accidentally created the organism within his own body.
 Frank is infected by a sample given to Carrie by an elderly resident, but the organism dies within his body; he realizes that his blood possesses antibodies that can kill the organism due to his heritage.

-The town is evacuated, and before his death, General Kenneth Lavigne (Rick Herod) orders a nuclear strike.
+The town is evacuated, and before his death, General Kenneth Lavigne orders a nuclear strike.
 However, Carrie and Frank realize this will cause disaster, as the organism can use any heat or light to grow further.
 Frank covers Carrie in his blood for protection and they fly in a stolen helicopter back to Fort Lambert so they can kill the organism.
 Inside, Carrie finds a boil on the vines with Glen's body inside and accidentally bursts it, washing off the blood.
 However, before she is killed, Frank uses his blood to kill the nucleus in his father's body.
 The nuclear strike is averted and the world is saved.
 Maitland, realizing they may have survived, sends an evacuation in to rescue them.